ct-js/docs.ctjs.rocks/docs/tutorials/making-games-polishing-jettycat.md

 Here are some directions on how to make this effect:

 * To make the burst and not an infinite stream, open the "Spawning" section and set emitter's lifetime.
 This is a fast effect, so you will need small values like 0.1 seconds.
-* The "Gravity" section will make stars falling down after they burst out.
+* The "Velocity" section has a "With gravity" button that will make stars falling down after they burst out.
 You will need the vertical, Y-axis, and pretty large values: I used ~1400 for my effect.
-* When gravity is enabled, only the first velocity point will affect particles' motion.
 * To make the effect uneven and less artificial, make sure particles have a different lifetime at the "Spawning" category, so they become more random.
 Tweaking minimum velocity and size also helps.
 * A relatively large circular area that covers most of the preview texture will make the effect more like it was a big star breaking down into smaller pieces.
 You can set the spawn shape and its size under the category "Shape and Positioning".
 Check the box "Show shape visualizer" to see the shape.